 Privacy Policy

-Effective date: May 25, 2026
+Effective date: June 5, 2026

 Parla Live, Inc. ("Parla," "we," "us," or "our") operates the Parla web application, dashboard, public profile pages, and related services (collectively, the "Platform").
 This Privacy Policy explains how we collect, use, disclose, and safeguard information in connection with the Platform — both for the politicians who hold accounts and for the voters they reach.